We aim to provide an environment across the RRZE production cluster systems that is as homogeneous as possible. This page describes this environment.

 mpirun is running to all MPI processes.
 Thus it is not required to change your login scripts in order to export things like

 It is possible to use process binding to specify the placement of the processes on the architecture.
 This may increase the speed of your application, but also requires advanced knowledge about the system’s architecture.
 When no options are given, default values are used.
 This is the recommended setting for most users.
-More information about process binding can be found here.
+More information about process binding can be found in the HPC Wiki.

 We mainly support IntelMPI, therefore we recommend to use it whenever possible.
 If necessary however, OpenMPI is available via the modules system.
 Loading the